lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 Post.
 But we can be sure they are coming.
 And we can make sensible predictions about what they will and won't be.

+Now I used to feel smug about my nice little Printing Press literacy theory (it was a while ago).
+But I remember attending `Sprint 16` the UK's Government's tech fest, and the Cabinet Office Minister standing up and spouting pretty much the same concept.
+Nothing stops smugness like a national politician using your lines.

+But the thing is, we are both right.
+Although his suit was better. (another shocker, they just keep coming).

 And so, as the Meetup wanders back to the bar slightly shocked, we wander back to our theme.

+Computers have been turning up everywhere, except in the productivity statistics And I think I know why.
+We are living in an age of computing enabled *communication* but not in a *software literate* age
+- and the benefits we expect only come from literacy, not communication.

+To stretch my analogy too far, *having* books at all enables communication, but *having* a literate populace enables companies to redesign themselves internally, to alter without everyone already understanding.
+To *optimise*

+The internet already enables mass communication, but between software illiterate people, so any benefits of software just drain away -

+Only when a critical mass of people in a company are software literate can that company hope to become *programmable*.

+THe software mind is our programmers minds, But it is also the controlling mind of a company - an organisation and eventually a civlisaation

+NB: civilisation is a socialist endeavour.

 .. sidebar:: The First Tech Revolution